Ideas and delusions of reference

 Ideas of reference and delusions of reference describe the phenomenon of an individual experiencing innocuous events or mere coincidences and believing they have strong personal significance.
 It is "the notion that everything one perceives in the world relates to one's own destiny", usually in a negative and hostile manner.

 In psychiatry, delusions of reference form part of the diagnostic criteria for psychotic illnesses such as schizophrenia, delusional disorder, schizoaffective disorder and bipolar disorder with mania, as well as for schizotypal personality disorder.
 To a lesser extent, their presence can be a hallmark of paranoid personality disorder, as well as body dysmorphic disorder.
 They can be found in autism during periods of intense stress.
 They can also be caused by intoxication, such as from stimulants like methamphetamine.
 Psychedelics like psilocybin have also been reported to produce ideas of reference during experiences.
+They are also a common side effect of cannabis in which benign innocous events are believed by the experiencing individual to be personally significant, and can be caused by high-THC cannabis, especially in sensitive individuals or high doses.
+These experiences are part of temporary, dose-related psychotic symptoms like paranoia, delusions, and anxiety.